zenml-io/zenml/docs/book/getting-started/installation.md

 ## Deploying the server

-While ZenML can be run completely locally, many of it's features rely on the ZenML server being deployed and available to other MLOps stack components centrally.
-Read more [here](../deploying-zenml/why-deploy-zenml.md).
+Though ZenML can run entirely as a pip package on a local system, its advanced features are dependent on a centrally deployed ZenML server accessible to other MLOps stack components.
+You can read more about it [here](../deploying-zenml/why-deploy-zenml.md).

-In order to deploy ZenML, you can [self-host](https://docs.zenml.io/deploying-zenml/zenml-self-hosted) or create a free account on [ZenML Cloud](https://cloud.zenml.io).
+For deployment of ZenML, you have the option to either [self-host](https://docs.zenml.io/deploying-zenml/zenml-self-hosted) or register for a free account on [ZenML Cloud](https://cloud.zenml.io).